nodejs/mentorship/README.md

 6. Publicize the program through the Node.js ecosystem (Node.js facebook pages, blog articles, personal connections)

-7. Update the readme files of the enrolled projcets to encourage new commenrs to join the mentorship.
+7. Update the readme files of the enrolled projects to encourage new comers to join the mentorship program.

 ##### Future